 Southern Highlands Brewing and tap house, Moss Vale

-If you are driving towards to south from Sydney, a stop at Southern Highlands Brewing and tap house is well worth it.
-Who could resist not to taste best-crafted beers can be found in Moss Vale, Kangaroo Valley?
+If you are taking a day trip to South from Sydney, a stop at Southern Highlands Brewing and tap house is well worth it.
+Who could resist not tasting the best-crafted beers that can be found in Moss Vale, Kangaroo Valley?
 The crafted range from Southern Highlands Brewing and tap house includes Blonde, American Pale Ale, Euro Larger, Red Ale, IPA, Porter, and Goldner Ale.
-The tap house located at 490-494 Argyle Street, Moss Vale and the cellar door usually opens from Thursday to Sunday.
+The tap house is located at 490-494 Argyle Street, Moss Vale and the cellar door usually opens from Thursday to Sunday.
 In particular, they open Thursday from 5 pm to late, Friday and Saturday from 12 pm to late, and Sun from 12 pm to late.
 If you are planning to return to Sydney after a brewery tour, plan your time accordingly.

 Add a twist and taste some of the best ciders

 Blue mountains region is the most visited destination of all visitors to Sydney.
-Is the Blue Mountains only offers sightseeing?
-That’s story shared by cookie-cutter large bus tour operators and many travelers seem to believe Three Sisters is the Blue Mountains.
+Is the Blue Mountains only offer sightseeing?
+That’s a story shared by cookie-cutter large bus Blue Mountains day tours and many travellers seem to believe Three Sisters is the Blue Mountains.
 Do you know that there are few craft distillers in the Blue Mountains region?
 Hillbilly is our first choice.
 Hillbilly produces a great range of craft cider range.
-And some of them are Vintage version, Sweet Julie, and Scrumpy ciders.
-The shed shop located in 2270 Bells line road, Bilpin.
-Friday from 12 to 5 pm, Saturday from 11 to 5 pm and Sunday from 11 to 5 pm the shed opens and adds a twist to your brewery tour from Sydney by tasting a finer cider.
+And some of them are Vintage Version, Sweet Julie, and Scrumpy Ciders.
+The shed shop is located at 2270 Bells line road, Bilpin.
+Friday from 12 to 5 pm, Saturday from 11 to 5 pm, and Sunday from 11 to 5 pm the shed opens and adds a twist to your brewery tour from Sydney by tasting a finer cider.

-Another great artisan cider producer located in Bilpin, Blue Mountains region.
-A tour to Bilpin Cider gives you the opportunity to taste Blush Pink Lady, Archibad Cloudy and Pear ciders.
-The cellar door of Bilpin Cider located at 2369 Bells Line, Bilpin.
+Another great artisan cider producer is located in Bilpin, Blue Mountains region.
+A tour of Bilpin Cider gives you the opportunity to taste Blush Pink Lady, Archibald Cloudy, and Pear Ciders.
+This place also has a beautiful garden dotted with Fig Trees, Liquid Amber, Camelia, and Eucalyptus.
+Also, this place is surrounded by some of the major world heritage-listed mountains, rivers, and national parklands.
+It is the perfect place to hang out with friends and family and enjoy the cellar door or have a little picnic.
+The cellar door of Bilpin Cider is located at 2369 Bells Line, Bilpin.

 Is this article inspired you?
-Read our article of amazing caves near Sydney.
+Read our article on amazing caves near Sydney.